fouad3/Logs_Analysis_Udacity_Project/README.md

  2. Install Vagrant, you can download it from https://www.vagrantup.com/.
  3. Install  VirtualBox, you can download it from https://www.virtualbox.org/.
  4. Download or Clone [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) repository.
+ 5. Download the [data](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) from here.
- 5. Unzip this file after downloading it.
+ 6. Unzip this file after downloading it.
 The file inside is called newsdata.sql.

 ## How to Run Project
 1. Launch the Vagrant VM inside Vagrant sub-directory in the downloaded fullstack-nanodegree-vm repository using command: